OOPSpam/blog/_posts/2019-06-14-how-to-filter-spam.md

 author: "Onar A."
 ---

-If you have ever owned a website with a form submission or a blog (Wordpress etc.) then you probably experience a huge amount of spam comments/submission almost daily.
+If you have ever owned a website with a form submission or a blog (Wordpress etc.) then you probably experienced a huge amount of spam comments/submission almost daily.
 In fact, these are two cases I personally had experience and decided to build OOPSpam API to detect and filter spam.

 Deciding which content is spam solely based on content is a hard problem.
 Even well-trained machine learning algorithms have a good chance of making a false positive.
 Hence, OOPSpam API allows you to pass the following values to make  a better decision :
 - ```sender_ip```